armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 ## Overview

-The Armory Deployments plugin for Spinnaker, enables new Spinnaker stages that unlock the features of Armory Deployments cloud services.
+The Armory Deployments plugin for Spinnaker enables new Spinnaker stages that unlock the features of Armory Deployments cloud services.

 This guide walks you through the following: